mcdomx/monitor/README.rst

 Logging and Monitoring
 ----------------------
 The application supports two distinct types of activities for each type of object detected in the video stream; Logging and Monitoring.

+Logging
     Logging is the action of storing the counts of detected objects in the video stream.
 The resulting log can be used to analyze traffic patterns.

+Monitoring
     Monitoring will trigger an action when a defined object is detected in the video stream.
 For example, if an elephant is detected, a message can be sent or the frame image can be saved.
 (Currently, monitoring actions are not setup and intended for a future release.)

 A web font-end provides the most appealing and simple interface to the monitor but the monitor can also be controlled via rest calls and the progress can be seen in a terminal window.